Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

 1. To serve as a roster of study participants as well as a "master key" [@pacific_university_oregon_data_2014] that houses both identifying participant information as well as assigned unique study identifiers.
 2. To aid in project coordination and reporting, tracking the movement of participants as well as completion of study events throughout a study.

 This database is considered your single source of truth concerning everything that happened throughout the duration of your project.
 Any time a participant consents to participate, drops from the study, changes their name, completes a data collection measure, is provided a payment, or moves locations, a project coordinator, or other designated team member, updates the information in this one location.
-Tracking this administrative information in this one database, rather than across disparate spreadsheets, emails, and papers, ensures that you always have one definitive source to refer to when seeking answers about your sample and your project activities.
+Tracking administrative information in this one database, rather than across disparate spreadsheets, emails, and papers, ensures that you always have one definitive source to refer to when seeking answers about your sample and your project activities.

 ## Benefits